gheritarish/telmar/src/content/blog/logs.md

 Ideally, you want to be able to know where to search for a bug when you have a log.
 This means each log should give indications on what triggered it.
-If I take my previous example, the logs are bad: we have no idea which process started, in which scope we find ourselves.
+If I take my previous example, the logs are bad: we have no idea which process started, in which scope we find ourselves in.
 A better log could be something along the line of: `[APPLICATION][ALGORITHM NAME] process start`.
 Another could be `application.algorithm.process_start`.
 With those two, we have _context_, and know what was happening around potential warnings or errors.